Business major channels energy into Spanish minor, the presidency of Spanish honor society and founding AU’s Spanish club

 #myJourney -- It started with a suggestion from a professor: You know what, Marissa?
 You should run a 5K.

 So she did and got a bunch of others to run with her.
-And now AU senior Marissa Black is organizing future runs to raise money for charity, all while excelling in her classes, interning at a tech firm, working at AU’s College of Business, and creating the university’s first-ever Spanish club.
+And now AU senior Marissa Black is organizing future runs to raise money for charity, all while excelling in her classes, interning at a tech firm, working at AU’s College of Business, and helping with Anderson University's Spanish Club.

 Black is adept at taking a good idea and running with it.
 She’s open to all the possibilities before her and never scoffs at a suggestion for exploring, growing, or improving.
 Her acting on a professor’s musing about her energetic prowess is just one example of this go-getter at work at AU.